 Production, Festival Strategy, Publicity, Publicist, Movies, Animation

-Launching a Kickstarter campaign autumn 2015 for a documentary on Gerald Potterton
+Kickstarter campaign LIVE!
+Until November 7 documentary on Gerald Potterton

-Musivision is preparing a Kickstarter campaign in Autumn 2015 to raise financing for a feature length documentary film on Gerald Potterton.
+One week left to go of our Kickstarter campaign The Flying Animator to raise financing for a feature length documentary film on Gerald Potterton.
 His dry British humour, life on a 200 acre farm in the eastern townships, Gerald can tell us about what it was like to work with Buster Keaton and animating the Beatles Yellow Submarine.